colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 **Choose your path based on your role:**

 ### 🎯 Executive Path (15 minutes)
-Focus on business context and ROI—technical details optional.
+Focus on business context and ROI technical details optional.

 **Must Read:**
 - From Problem to Solution (page 1)